USF-Team/USFBOT/README.md

 `/google` Generates a Let me Google that for you link

+`/help` Creates an embed with bot commmands, permissions needed and a quick description of them

 `/info` Gives you informations about the USF Bot and Contacts

 `/kick` kick an user from the server | Required Permission: **KickMembers**

+`/lock` Locks a channel using a reason | Required Permission: **ManageChannels**

 `/mcstatus` Pings a Minecraft server (Java, Bedrock or Education edition) and gets the status and details about it